Transfer Student Admissions

 Students with a 3.0 GPA or above may be eligible for an additional Scholars Grant.

-In addition, if you choose to live on campus, you will receive a yearly $1,500 housing grant.
-And if you are an NJ Stars II participant, there is additional scholarship money available to you.
+Students from Community College partnership institutions that choose to live on campus may receive an annual $1,500 housing grant.
+And if you are an NJ Stars II participant, there may be additional scholarship money available to you.

 Interested students should set up a meeting as soon as possible to discuss how their county/community college curriculum requirements will also satisfy the FDU requirements.
 Meetings are encouraged each semester so your current county college advisor, the FDU Scholars liaison and you, the student, can monitor how to integrate each school's courses for a seamless transition from associate to bachelor's degree completion.

-The FDU Scholars Liaisons are available frequently at Bergen Community College (BCC) and County College of Morris (CCM) our "home" counties.
-Visits to other county/community colleges are available, but less frequent.
-The liaison will be able to give you more insight into the FDU major of your choice and open the door to communication with FDU faculty members.
-FDU strongly encourages prospective students to visit campus, meet faculty members, and sit in on a few classes.
+The FDU Scholars Liaisons are available frequently at Bergen Community College (BCC) and County College of Morris (CCM).
+The program liaisons can assist with providing information about FDU's majors.
+FDU strongly encourages prospective students to visit campus, and meet transfer advisors and faculty members.
 Call, email, or stop by to schedule an appointment.